opticsfoundry/Kicad-Library-Optics/README.md

 ![schematic with baseplate](img/schem-baseplate.png)

-I have add two collimators and mirrors to design a fiber to fiber setup.
+I have added two collimators and mirrors to design a fiber to fiber setup.

 ![fiber to fiber design](img/fiber-to-fiber.png)